jepler/dashing/README.md

  * `[](int i) { return i > 0;}`, the greater-than-zero winding rule

 but any predicate of a single integer may be used.

+### Parallel API
+These APIs are available if built with `-fopenmp -DDASHING_OMP`

+`xyhatch_omp(const HatchPattern&, It start, It end, Cb cb, Wr wr)`:
+    Iterators `start`..`end` define a range of segments, which must define a set of closed contours.
+    The winding rule `wr` defines which regions are in the interior of the contours.
+    For each dash or dot in the resulting hatch, `cb` is called with the output segment and the thread ID.

+`xyhatch_omp(const HatchPattern&, const C &segments, Cb cb, Wr wr)`:
+    The container C holds segments which must define a set of closed contours.
+    The winding rule `wr` defines which regions are in the interior of the contours.
+    For each dash or dot in the resulting hatch, `cb` is called with the output segment and the thread ID.

+### Other APIs

 Other items in the header files are implementation details.